Gary Westbrock, PA

 • new rashes, with the understanding that we might need an in-person appointment if photos/video prove to be insufficient

 About Gary - Gary graduated from the Physician Assistant (PA) program at Samuel Merritt College in Oakland, California in 2001 with a Master’s Degree in PA Studies (MPA).
 This rigorous program lasted over 2 years, which included over a year of classroom instruction followed by a year of hands-on clinical training in the core medical fields of primary care, internal medicine, pediatrics, surgery, emergency medicine, obstetrics and gynecology, and geriatrics.After graduating, Gary pursued his interest in dermatology by training and working in San Francisco with Dr. Marcus Conant (1996 Practitioner of the Year for the American Academy of Dermatology).
 Gary is constantly expanding his knowledge of dermatology by participating in lectures, seminars, and attending educational conferences.
 He also acts as a clinical mentor for PA students.Prior to his PA education, he received an undergraduate degree in Biological Sciences from California Polytechnic State University, San Luis Obispo, and worked for 4 years in pharmaceutical research, developing drugs for urinary tract diseases.
 He was also trained as an emergency medical technician.To remain nationally certified by the National Commission on Certification of PAs (NCCPA), Gary must complete 100 hours of Continuing Medical Education (CME) every 2 years, and pass a national recertification examination every 6 years.He was nominated for the Most Outstanding Student Award at Samuel Merritt College, and received Special Recognition in Surgery from the NCCPA in 2001.Gary has also served as an Adjunct Assistant Professor for the PA Program at Samuel Merritt College in Oakland.
-He is active in the Society for Dermatology PAs, and has served on the board of directors.
+He has previously served on the board of directors for the Society for Dermatology PAs.
 He is also a member of the American Academy of PAs, California Academy of PAs, and Central Coast Dermatological Society.

 What is a PA? - PAs are medical providers formally trained in primary care medicine, graduating from one of over 78 accredited medical-model training programs in the United States.
 While approximately 1/3 of the estimated 75,000 PAs nationwide remain in primary care, the rest can be found in every medical and surgical specialty.PAs have been practicing with dermatologists for over 30 years, providing a wide variety of services.
 These include diagnosis, prescribing medications, ordering and interpreting lab tests, wound suturing, and medical or surgical treatment of a wide variety of clinical diseases.As with ALL PAs, dermatology PAs are legally and ethically bound to practice only in collaboration with their employing physician(s).